-Additionally, the bill outlines specific procedures that must be followed when a student faces disciplinary action, including the right to a hearing, notification requirements for students and their guardians, and the opportunity for students to present a defense.
-It mandates that students and their guardians receive a written decision from the local board of education within five school days after the hearing, detailing the basis for the decision and the right to appeal.
+Additionally, the bill outlines specific procedures that must be followed when a student faces disciplinary action, including the right to a hearing, written notice of the hearing, and the opportunity for the student and their guardian to present a defense.
+It mandates that the local board of education provide a written decision following the hearing, detailing the basis for the decision and the student's right to appeal.
 The act is set to take effect on October 1, 2024.

 Engrossed: 16-1-14